UnfinishedStuff/AS7262_Pi/README.md

 **Introduction**

-This is a set of functions for using the [Sparkfun AS7262 Visible Spectrometer](https://www.sparkfun.com/products/14347) with the Raspberry Pi.
+This is a set of functions for using the [Sparkfun AS7262 Visible Spectrometer Breakout](https://www.sparkfun.com/products/14347) with the Raspberry Pi.
 Please note that these were written for and have only been tested on the *visible* spectrometer board, not the similar AS7263 near infra-red board.

 There are 5 files in this repo:
 1) README.md is the file you're currently reading and contains information about how to use this repo.
 2) AS7262_Pi.py contains all of the functions which make the AS7262 board work with the Pi.
-3) Basic_example.py is, well, a basic, minimalist example of how to use the AS7262 board with the Pi.
+3) Basic_example.py is, well, a basic example of how to use the AS7262 board with the Pi.
 4) UHHD_spectrometer.py is a more advanced demo script which displays the readings of the AS7262 on a Pimoroni Unicorn HAT HD in a bar chart-like format.
 You can see it in action in the .gif at the top of this page.
 5) Rainbows.gif is just a gif of the board in action with a Pimoroni Unicorn HAT HD and the UHHD_spectrometer.py demo script.